Editorial Feature

 Phase change materials (PCMs) are another innovation aimed at enhancing energy efficiency.
 PCMs absorb and release heat as temperatures fluctuate, helping to regulate indoor climates and reduce energy consumption.
 By integrating these materials into walls, floors, or ceilings, buildings can achieve better thermal performance with minimal additional costs.3

-The adoption of smart materials is still in its early stages, but as they become more cost-effective and accessible, they are likely to play an increasingly important role in green building initiatives.
+The adoption of smart materials is still in its early stages, but as these materials become more cost-effective and accessible, they are likely to play an increasingly important role in green building initiatives.
 Materials like self-healing concrete and PCMs also align with sustainability goals by extending the useful life of buildings and reducing energy usage.3

-Choosing Wisely: Material Sourcing and Sustainable Construction
+Material Sourcing and Sustainable Construction

 Environmental Impact